 This number “isn’t what you would want for a general population,” says Keely Cheslack-Postava, a statistician and research scientist in psychiatry at Columbia University, who was not involved in the work.

-The test is most promising for children at high risk of autism — including those who have older siblings diagnosed with the condition, lead investigator David Amaral, professor of psychiatry and neuroscience at the University of California, Davis.
+The test is most promising for children at high risk of autism — including those who have older siblings diagnosed with the condition, says lead investigator David Amaral, professor of psychiatry and neuroscience at the University of California, Davis.

 “We understand that there’s more steps to go before there’s a definitive blood test,” even for the subset of children with the distinctive patterns of molecules, Amaral says.
 “But what I think is interesting is a blood test for this subtype of autism isn’t decades away; it could literally be months away.”